alpkunt/Tensile_Strength_Prediction/README.md

 # Tensile Strength Prediction
-With this app, any user can predict tensile strength of stell specimens according to their chemical compositions.
+With this app, any user can predict tensile strength of stell specimens according to their chemical compositions by using Machine Learning Models.

 # TODO:
   - Chosing best ML model to predict tensile strength of steel.